 I'd stopped by Morrisons at Yiewsley to fettle and locate a Grand Union Milestone.
-In finding the milestone I also discovered the butt end of a canal I'd not seen before, just by the Packet Boat Marina.
-Looking up my A-Z and my Nicholson's I discovered "The Slough Arm".
+In finding the milestone, I also discovered the butt end of a canal I'd not seen before ... just by the Packet Boat Marina.
+Looking up my A-Z and Nicholson's I discovered "The Slough Arm".
 It had been mentioned by an acquaintance, but didn't register at the time.
-Passing previously, I believed this little spur was part of a marina but now discovered it was some five miles long.
+Passing previously, I believed this little spur to be part of a marina but now discovered it was some five miles long.

 At the intersection, there was no sign at all of anything interesting but I was keen to find Sarah's boat which I understood to be down there 'at High Line'.
 Tiller hard over and [Pentargon Springer] stuck her nose in.
 There was a muddy but well-used towpath on the left side.

 Also on the left, a huge derelict warehouse indicated previous commercial or industrial activity.
 Closer observation showed the 'warehouse' to be stuffed to the very roof with fly-tip..
 Obviously some real estate C&RT does not even know it owns, has been opportunistically commandeered by entrepreneurs to dispose cheaply of spoil they were probably paid thousands to get rid of legally.
 Some day this opportunism may cost C&RT tens or hundreds of thousands to get rid of: If the building does not burst at the seams first and dump all its contents in the canal.

 The Slough Arm is well-described in Wikipedia.
 Feel free to look up the details while I deal with some sustained "leaf-mugging".
 I googled "leaf mugging" and to my great surprise discovered the only reference and description on t'internet is right here within this website and neatly incorporates a link to a rambling conversation playing around the subject on